-The NACG has five full-time staff members.
+The NACG has six full-time staff members.
 With a diverse range of talent and experiences, they work together to support the organization.

 Vicki Jay serves as CEO for the National Alliance for Children's Grief.
 Ms. Jay was founding director of Rays of Hope Children’s Grief Center in Midland Texas.
 Her nineteen-year hospice career included End-of-Life Community Education Director and ten years as Founder and Executive Director of Rays of Hope Children’s Grief Center.
 She is recognized for her role in children’s advocacy and for her strengths in public speaking and community education.
 Jay has received many awards and recognitions for her work with nonprofits and in the field of bereavement, including the National Jefferson Award for Community Service, a prestigious national recognition honoring community and public voluntarism in America.
 Recipients are “ordinary people who do extraordinary things without expectation of recognition.”
 A graduate of Texas Tech University, Jay currently resides in Midland, Texas.
 In addition to her professional and community roles, Jay cherishes her role of wife, mother, friend and recently “Nana.”